johnridesabike/bikewalklife/posts/2021/12/braess-s-paradox-why-traffic-seems-to-always-get-worse.md

   alt: ''
   caption: ''
 external_link: ''
+excerpt: >
+  If you’ve ever wondered why our overall traffic congestion never improves, no matter how many new roads we build, then the answer is Braess’s paradox.
+It states that adding more roads to a network can actually slow down traffic.
+  That may seem counter-intuitive, but we can plainly see it happen in all of our modern towns.

 ---
 If you’ve ever wondered why our overall traffic congestion never improves, no matter how many new roads we build, then the answer is Braess’s paradox.
 It states that adding more roads to a network can actually slow down traffic.
 That may seem counter-intuitive, but we can plainly see it happen in all of our modern towns.